ADA Tax Deductions

 Here is an excellent fact sheet that explains the tax advantages available for both small and large businesses, and the great thing is, it renews each year.
 Do just one $10,000 project per year, for instance, and claim up to $5000 of it each time.

-It's that time again!
-Tax time, that is.
 Did you know that every year, the federal govenment gives you a brand new chance to save some money when you remove barriers for people with disabilities?

 What is a Sign Schedule?

 If you are a business that needs barrier removal, check into the tax advantages.
 If you are a business that provides barrier removal, be sure to use it as a selling point.

 One of our most important tools when we design a sign program for a